Residents encouraged to take action: Tip, Toss, and Protect

 - Toss unused containers that can hold stagnant water

-- Protect against bites by using insect repellent containing CDC-recommended Picaridin, DEET, oil of lemon eucalyptus, or IR3535.
+- Protect against bites by using insect repellent containing CDC-recommended Picaridin, DEET, oil of lemon eucalyptus (or PMD), or IR3535.
 These are effective against mosquitoes when used as labeled

 - Contact San Gabriel Valley Mosquito and Vector Control District to report neglected swimming pools at www.SGVMosquito.org or 626-814-9466

 According to the Los Angeles County Department of Public Health, West Nile virus (WNV) is spread by the bite of an infected mosquito.
 Symptoms may include fever, headache, nausea, body aches, and a mild skin rash.
 WNV can affect the nervous system and result in meningitis, encephalitis, paralysis and even death.
 People over 50 years of age and those with chronic health problems are at higher risk of severe illness.
 While not all mosquitoes carry this virus, the type of mosquito that spreads this virus is found throughout Los Angeles County.

 SGVMVCD is one of five vector control districts in Los Angeles County.
 Year-round, the agency monitors stagnant water sources, such as gutters, storm drains, channels and non-functional swimming pools.
 The agency also routinely monitors populations of adult mosquitoes using traps and tests groups of adult female mosquitoes for the presence of WNV and other mosquito-borne diseases.
 In addition, submitting wild birds, such as crows, for testing can provide insight into the spread of WNV.